Window Horses is presented as part of

 One of the most purely enjoyable and impressive local films in recent memory. - Georgia Straight

-Winner, Audience Choice Award - Most Popular Canadian Film, Whistler Film Festival 2016
+Winner of the Audience Choice Award, Most Popular Canadian Film, at the Whistler Film Festival in 2016.

 Friday, October 27, 2017 | 6:30 PM